rivie13/studio5000-AI-Assistant/README.md

 - *"Design a three-station assembly line with interlocking and safety circuits"*

 ### **📁 Project Creation Examples**
+- *"Create a complete .ACD project with conveyor control logic and safety interlocks"* → **Complete .ACD with MainProgram + logic**
+- *"Generate a motor control .ACD project for a 1756-L83E controller"* → **Ready-to-use .ACD file**
-- *"Create a complete Studio 5000 L5X project for motor control with start/stop functionality"*
+- *"Create a complete Studio 5000 L5X project for motor control with start/stop functionality"* → **L5X for import**
-- *"Generate a real .ACD project file for a simple conveyor system that I can open directly in Studio 5000"*
-- *"Build a complete L5X project for a 3-station assembly line with safety interlocks"*
+- *"Build a complete L5X project for a 3-station assembly line with safety interlocks"* → **Complex L5X projects**
-- *"Create an empty .ACD project file for a 1756-L85E controller"*
+- *"Create an empty .ACD template for manual development"* → **Clean template files**

 ### **📚 Documentation Examples**
 - *"What timer instructions are available in Studio 5000?"*